sn-lab/MouseGoggles/README.md

 **Work in progess**

 * New versions of all MouseGoggles types (Mono, Duo, EyeTrack) using an Adafruit circular display
-* New version of EyeTrack with updated ifrared cameras
+* New version of EyeTrack with updated infrared cameras

 **Previous Updates**